-We will do this by : You will have : Welcoming Engaging actively and pastorally with our community Meeting the challenge of the growing population of the Benefice Embracing all channels of communication to our congregation including digital and social media The skills to develop the role of the church alongside other community & voluntary organisations (e.g. Fernham Village Trust, Shrivenham Alms Houses, School House Trust, Shrivenham Parish Council) The ability to manage and embrace change Readiness to work with current information and communication platforms Reaching out Taking every opportunity to proclaim the gospel message in word and deed Demonstrating a strong commitment to schools' ministry - nurturing and encouraging staff and pupils Sustaining and building on church involvement in village life A love of God aligned with a passion for sharing scripture and its relevance in today's world The ability to work with primary school age children and young people A strong presence across the wider community Caring Supporting each other and the diverse needs of our congregation on our journey in faith, providing a safe environment and ensuring that no one is left out or forgotten Providing a variety of opportunities for worship, prayer, bible study and fellowship, for people of all ages and backgrounds Being flexible and sympathetic to the different liturgical styles within our churches The ability to encourage everyone's ministry, being comfortable with traditional and contemporary approaches to worship A collaborative leadership style, supporting, trusting and inspiring your team A passion for learning and personal development, and enabling the development of others The desire to develop the joint covenants with the Shrivenham Methodist Church and the Ashbury Evangelical Free Church
+We will do this by : You will have : Welcoming Engaging actively and pastorally with our community Meeting the challenge of the growing population of the Benefice Embracing all channels of communication to our congregation including digital and social media The skills to develop the role of the church alongside other community & voluntary organisations (e.g. Fernham Village Trust, Longcot Village Trust, Ashbury Community Club) The ability to manage and embrace change Readiness to work with current information and communication platforms Reaching out Taking every opportunity to proclaim the gospel message in word and deed Demonstrating a strong commitment to schools' ministry - nurturing and encouraging staff and pupils Sustaining and building on church involvement in village life A love of God aligned with a passion for sharing scripture and its relevance in today's world The ability to work with primary school age children and young people A strong presence across the wider community Caring Supporting each other and the diverse needs of our congregation on our journey in faith, providing a safe environment and ensuring that no one is left out or forgotten Providing a variety of opportunities for worship, prayer, bible study and fellowship, for people of all ages and backgrounds Being flexible and sympathetic to the different liturgical styles within our churches The ability to encourage everyone's ministry, being comfortable with traditional and contemporary approaches to worship A collaborative style, supporting the current Incumbent, trusting and inspiring your team of Lay Leaders as part of the ministry team.
+A flexible approach to time management The desire to develop the joint covenants with the Shrivenham Methodist Church and the Ashbury Evangelical Free Church